theskumar/til/til.md

 # Feb 2025

+- 06 Feb 2026.
+Opus 4.6 launch.
+  - context compaction (beta) and 1M context window, enables longer agentic tasks without loosing context.
+  - they claim it has found 500 Zero-Day Flaws in open-source projects (yet to see the proofs though)
+  - agent teams, multiple agent coordinates with a  leader agent.  https://code.claude.com/docs/en/agent-teams
 - 05 Feb 2026.
 On blockchain, UIPC (Universal IPC) and SIPC (Secure IPC) are frameworks that allows different network to talk to each other using a standard protocol.
 While UIPC acts as the universal courier, SIPC acts as the security guard.
 Together, they create "Internet of Blockchains".
 [Gemini](https://gemini.google.com/app/b8339d20bf7f33cf)
 	- [Cosmos IBC](https://docs.cosmos.network/ibc/v10.1.x/intro) & [Polkadot - XCM](https://wiki.polkadot.network/docs/learn-xcm) are two industry leading protocols for UIPC
 	- For the SIPC, **Zero-Knowledge Proofs** and **Rollup architecture** also "Trustless bridges" or "Cross-rollup communication" are often more frequently used terms in blockchain literatures.
 - 05 Feb 2026.
 [Vortex](https://vortex.dev/) a newer format is supported by [duckdb](https://duckdb.org/2026/01/23/duckdb-vortex-extension) promises to be faster for random access and has zero-copy metadata, with better compression.
 While the support across the board is limited but worth considering for LLM/RAG based uses over parquet.